 This page provides an overview of major elections related to transportation in the U.S., that will occur on November 3, 2020.
 Major referenda for transportation for voters to approve and major mayoral and gubernatorial races are detailed.
 As results come in, this page will be updated.
-Note: The tables are easier to visualize on mobile.
+Note: The tables are easier to visualize on desktop/tablet.

 whatsontheballot.com for a whole variety of other key local races around the country.
 For a full accounting of all transportation measures, see CFTE.
 Local referenda on transportation